-Tax expense recognised in the income statement comprises the sum of deferred tax and current tax not recognised directly in equity.
+Tax expense recognised in the statement of profit or loss comprises the sum of deferred tax and current tax not recognised directly in equity.

 Current income tax assets and/or liabilities comprise those obligations to, or claims from, fiscal authorities relating to the current or prior reporting periods, that are unpaid at the reporting date.
 Current tax is payable on taxable profit, which differs from profit or loss in the financial statements.
 Calculation of current tax is based on tax rates and tax laws that have been enacted or substantively enacted by the end of the reporting period.